-If you are handing over a family business to the next generation and you have It might even take years to conclude the acquisition.

-several children, you should take into account the position of all the heirs.
+If you are handing over a family business to the next generation and you have several children, you should take into account the position of all the heirs.
 Each direct heir has at least the right to a lawful share.
 The remaining part of the estate may be willed for example to a single child who will continue the activities of the enterprise.